ankushjain358/coderjony-statiq-blog/input/blogs/media-queries-in-css-min-width-and-max-width.md

 Media Queries are part of CSS3.

-## Understand Media Query by Example:
+## Understand Media Query by Example
 Suppose, you are developing an application & want the application to look like a native app in mobile and tablet devices while maintaining the full view in the desktop & laptops devices as well.
 Here you can make use of media queries to write such CSS that will support all major devices and make your application responsive to all devices.

 Media Query is just like an ordinary CSS, the only difference is that it is wrapped inside a `@media` block like below.